ScroogeD2/owmidiconverter/README.md

 # Workshop array structure

-The data read by the Overwatch workshop only the necessary information to play a song: pitches and timings of notes, saved in workshop arrays.
+The data read by the Overwatch workshop contains only the necessary information to play a song: pitches and timings of notes, saved in workshop arrays.
 Each chord can have between 1 and 11 pitches, and consists of the following elements:

 ```
 array[i] = Time